Role: Area Designer

 Emotional Exploration was as important as the Gameplay Exploration

-This was the more emotional of the two quests I ended up developing from conception through release, which was a challenge as two of the writers on this content ended up leaving the studio before they could see it through.
+Valor was the more emotional of the two quests I ended up developing from conception through release, which was a challenge as two of the writers on this content ended up leaving the studio before the quest had reached it's Beta phase.
+A lot of the reactivity and narrative writing towards the end of the quest had to be handled by me directly or in conjunction with writers who had no time to familiarize themselves with the content.

 Heart of Valor is a story about the legacies we leave behind and asks the player to weight the value of those legacies against the value of truth.
 It's a story about a family that loves one another but have nothing in common, with Chiko's struggle of watching a loved one die something we all deal with eventually.
 It's a caretaker's dilemma that doesn't demand attention but gives the player ample opportunity to recognize it.
 It's tragic but something I consider important.
 As the son of immigrants with a radically different life and culture to grow up in than my parents did, I put a lot of that experience of disconnect with the previous generation into the quest's story.
 The way that people can love each other even if they struggle to speak a common language, resisting the desire to ask them to change for you, loving them even if it feels impossible at times.